 Each child’s progress is tracked each term to ensure action can be taken at the earliest opportunity if they need additional support or need more challenge.
 During the autumn and spring terms you will have the opportunity to meet your child’s teacher and discuss their progress, and then at the end of the summer term you will receive an annual report which will summarise their progress during that year.
 National test results and pupils’ progress is also reported at the end of Year 2,3,4,5 and 6.

-RE and assemblies play an important role in contributing to the aims of the school.
-The RCT locally agreed syllabus is statutory and encourages children to develop knowledge and understanding of a range of religious beliefs and cultures.
+RVE plays an important role in contributing to the aims of the school.
+The RCT locally agreed syllabus is statutory and encourages children to develop knowledge and understanding of a range of religious and non-religious beliefs and cultures.
 It encourages pupils to develop a growing sense of their own identity as well as valuing and respecting the diversity in society.
-In addition, the school arranges a daily act of worship of a broadly Christian nature as required by law; assemblies include a hymn/song, religious/moral stories and reflection time/prayer.
-Assembly themes are based on the school’s values.

 Relationships and Sexulaity Education (RSE)

 RSE is taught through the delivery of Health and Wellbeing.
 Our RSE policy and curriculum enable pupils to acquire an understanding of their physical, emotional and moral development.
 Younger children learn about how they grow, friendships, keeping safe, families and feelings.
 As they get older, they learn about similarities and differences between people, stereotypes, keeping healthy, personal hygiene, and dealing with emotions.
 The topic of periods is introduced in Year 5 with support from the school nurse.
 The topic of puberty is introduced in Year 6 with support from our school nurse.

 Please click here HERE to read our RSE policy and see more details of our RSE curriculum.